bekk/bekk-christmas/post/javascript/let-it-snow-with-perlin-noise-in-p5-js.md

 Note that we step over some pixels to reduce the amount of computation needed.
 One can hardly tell the difference visually with our default parameters, but chaotic ridges would look more spiky as a result of this.

+## Ready to reveal our riveting results

 We're getting very close to the end result here, but the sun isn't quite right.
+It's sort of always the same flat thing, but how would we make it more dynamic?
 We could place the sun randomly, but I like how it looks just peeking over the ridges in the back.
-However, that implies it's sort of a sunrise or sunset, which is typically accompanied by a gradient in the sky!
+However, that implies our scene is sort of a sunrise or sunset, which is typically accompanied by a gradient in the sky!
+Thankfully we have already made just the thing for that.
 Oh, and we should also turn that snow back on.

-## Ready to reveal our riveting results

 <iframe src="https://codesandbox.io/embed/snow-5-gsvls?codemirror=1&fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"